Company waste management: what needs to be put in place

 The hierarchy of processing modes waste must be used.
 It consists of prioritizing, in order:

-- Any other recovery, including energy recovery
+3. Any other valorization, including energy recovery

 Waste recovered by the company producing or holding it shall not be subject to the obligation to sort at source.

-If the absence of sorting affects their ability to be prepared for reuse, recycling or other recovery operations, they must be sorted at source.
+However, if the absence of sorting affects their ability to be prepared for reuse, recycling or other recovery operations, they must be sorted at source.

 Dispose of the waste to a collection or transport intermediary or directly to the operator of a recovery facility

-- A description of the elements capable of demonstrating compliance with those obligations, and in particular the list of separate collections set up and the associated sorting instructions
+• A description of the elements capable of demonstrating compliance with those obligations, and in particular the list of separate collections set up and the associated sorting instructions.

 When the waste is transferred to a third party, the company must provide all the information necessary for its treatment.